-CMIN6101 Beginnings: Essentials for Transitioning to Church-Based Ministry (1 hour) Faculty
+CMIN6101 Beginnings: Essential to Internship Ministry (1 hour) Faculty

 This course will orient and prepare students for the church-based component and the corresponding academic course of study in the Master of Divinity Church Ministry Track.
 Students will be led to prepare for mentor-based ministry; understand the requirements related to their field of service and the completion of academic requirements both on and off campus; develop ministry profiles including spiritual gift, personality, and leadership style analysis; and utilize the seminary's Internet courses.